tusharkhan/banglafaker/README.md

 This is a Bangla Faker generator for [Laravel](https://laravel.com/) projects .
 This is my first package , so if you found any bug or any issue .
 Please let me know .
 So that we can debug together.

-Tis package is for Laravel Version < 9.x
+This package is for Laravel Version >= 9.x

 ## Installation